Tax deduction for gun training and safety proposed amid gun control push - NewsBreak

 It also includes language prohibiting any requirement for gun owners to provide information about the firearms they own as a condition of receiving the tax credit.Firearm Proficiency and Training Act Download

 “Every American has the right to bear arms, and every gun owner should know how to use and store their firearm,” Miller said.
 “Training classes and safe storage practices are important ways to educate gun owners and protect our communities.
-As legislators, we will continue to advocate for proper firearm usage while defending our constituents’ Second Amendment rights.”Why significant gun restrictions are unlikely to pass Congress
+As legislators, we will continue to advocate for proper firearm usage while defending our constituents’ Second Amendment rights.”Body found following Phenix City mobile home fire on May 9

 This comes amid a push for new gun control laws in the wake of three nearly back-to-back mass shootings in Buffalo, New York, Uvalde, Texas, and Laguna Woods, California.